nadireag/cdc-scraper/README.md

 # cdc-scraper
-Scrape CDC's Website -  Learn about latest Centers for Disease Control and Prevention updates.
+Scrape CDC's Website -  Learn about the latest updates from Centers for Disease Control and Prevention.

 Use Python Requests library, and BeautifulSoup to scrape CDC's website.